-In our society the idea of growing older is taboo.
-We embrace fresh-faced celebrities and we buy $100 face creams in an attempt to stave off the inevitable.
-This mentality leaves many of us unwilling to prepare for our golden years and thus, we are unprepared for what the future may hold.
-In fact, the National Association of Estate Planners & Councils estimates that more than 120 million Americans do not have an updated estate plan or any long-term financial plans.
+The National Association of Estate Planners & Councils estimates that more than 120 million Americans still need an updated estate plan or any long-term financial plans.
 While the thought of growing older might be unpleasant to think about now, a senior estate plan can mitigate some of the perils and anxieties of aging.
-Those who have planned ahead are typically more legally, emotionally and financially prepared to take on their golden years than their counterparts whom lack a senior estate plan.
+Those who have planned are typically more legally, emotionally, and financially prepared to take on their golden years than their counterparts who lack a senior estate plan.

-- financial representation; financial planning; assisted living care facilities and how to finance them; income, estate and gift tax matters;
+- Financial Representation: Includes Durable Power of Attorney, assisted living care facilities and how to finance them, and income, gift, and estate tax matters.

 The following diagram can help you and your loved ones understand the natural progression of aging.
-It also demonstrates the correlation between your age and your health, finances and living situation.
+It also demonstrates the correlation between age and health, finances, and living situations.

 As you can see, there can be a quick progression between being a healthy, vigorous senior and falling victim to an illness or injury.
 An elder law attorney can proactively create a senior estate plan, before an emergency arises that minimizes the unwelcome financial and emotional surprises you might experience in your senior years.